Transporting the scuba tanks properly is vital for keeping yourself safe, preventing tank damage and ensuring your dives goes smoothly.

 I have rented equipment around the world in diving and I have found that I am much more comfortable when I have my own equipment that I know and trust, so I always try to take it with me.
 I have to admit, though, tanks are often rented because of all the difficulties in transporting them.

-Up, Up, and Away – Flying Safely with Your Scuba Tank
+Flying Safely with Your Scuba Tank

 Many veteran divers prefer to use their own equipment when traveling to exotic and foreign destinations.
 Many times, when visiting resorts, the property’s equipment may be in questionable condition, damaged or even unavailable.